 So it is that Gabriele Barbati had to wait until he was out of Gaza to tweet:

-Out of far from retaliation: misfired rocket killed children yday in Shati.
+Out of #Gaza far from #Hamas retaliation: misfired rocket killed children yday in Shati.
 Witness: militants rushed and cleared debris

 and

 @IDFSpokesperson said truth in communique released yesterday about Shati camp massacre.
-It was not behind it
+It was not #Israel behind it

 And Wall Street Journal reporters Tamer El-Ghobashy and Nick Casey tweeted photos indicating that damage to a hospital was caused by Hamas rockets, and that Hamas was using said hospital as a base of operations - and then they deleted the tweets.